Glossary

 Quantum Field Theory

-The theoretical framework combining quantum mechanics with special relativity, treating particles as excitations of underlying quantum fields permeating all of spacetime.
-This is the foundation of the Standard Model of particle physics.
+The theoretical framework combining quantum mechanics and special relativity, treating fundamental particles as excitations of underlying quantum fields.
+The Standard Model of particle physics is a quantum field theory.

 Quantum Mechanics